MicrosoftDocs/ATADocs/ATADocs/Understand/working-with-ata-console.md

 Any time your system encounters a problem, such as a connectivity error or a disconnected ATA Gateway, the Health Center icon will let you know by displaying a red dot. ![ATA health center red dot image](media/ATA-Health-Center-Alert-red-dot.png)

-Like suspicious activities, Health Center alerts can be dismissed or resolved and are categorized High, Medium or Low depending on their severity.
+Health Center alerts can be dismissed or resolved and are categorized High, Medium or Low depending on their severity.
 If you resolve an alert that the ATA service detects as still active, it will automatically be moved to the Open list of alerts.
 If the system detects that there is no longer cause for an alert (the situation has been fixed), it will automatically be moved to the resolved list.

 ### User and computer profiles

 ATA builds a profile for each user and computer in the domain.
-In the user profile ATA displays general information about the user, such as group membership, recent logins, and recently accessed resources.
+In the user profile ATA displays general information, such as group membership, recent logins, and recently accessed resources.

 ![User profile](media/user-profile.png)

-In the computer profile, ATA displays general information about the computer, such as recently logins and recently accessed resources.
+In the computer profile, ATA displays general information, such as recently logins and recently accessed resources.

 ![Computer profile](media/computer-profile.png)

-ATA provides additional information on the following pages: Summary, Activities, and Suspicious activities.
+ATA provides additional information about entities (computers, devices, users) on the following pages: Summary, Activities, and Suspicious activities.

-> [!NOTE]
-> A profile that ATA has not been able to fully resolve will be identified with half-filled circle icon next to it.
+A profile that ATA has not been able to fully resolve will be identified with half-filled circle icon next to it.

 ![ATA unresolved profile image](media/ATA-Unresolved-Profile.jpg)